openthread/ot-ns/cli/README.md

 use the OTNS default executables: this is typically a recent OT development build.
 Values starting with `v` will use the pre-built binary of the specific indicated Thread version, e.g. `v12` denotes Thread v1.2.x.

+NOTE: in the current commit of OTNS, `v131` equals the most recent OT development build.
+This may change in the future.

 NOTE: the 'br' node type is currently not adapted to other versions.

 ```bash